Renault aims to produce 400,000 vehicles a year at new French electric hub

 Douai is a car assembly site, Maubeuge a commercial vehicles assembly plant and the Ruitz site, which manufactures gear boxes, will be assigned a new electrical components manufacturing role, Renault said.

-Renault shares were unchanged in early trade, slightly underperforming Paris' CAC 40 (.FCHI), up 0.1%.
+Renault shares were unchanged in early trade, slightly underperforming Paris’ CAC 40, up 0.1%.

+Reporting by Benoit Van Overstraeten; Editing by Sudip Kar Gupta and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.